-Heading off to college is an exciting time, but outfitting your child with the basics for living on their own can be stressful, expensive and wasteful.
+Heading off to college is an exciting time, but providing your child with the basics for living on their own can be stressful, expensive and wasteful.

 If your child is moving into the dorms, get the list of suggested packing items as early as possible.
 Look over the list and determine which items your child truly needs - the fewer the better.
 Take stock of what you already own that your child can take with them and check those items off the list.
 For items you don’t have, check local thrift stores, garage sales, Craigslist or online groups for used versions of the items you need.
 Some items, such as the twin XL sized sheets and bedding, may be harder to find and posting online that you are in search of (ISO) them could yield quicker results.

 When it’s move-out time, have your child bring home all of the items they brought so they reuse them the following year.
 If they will no longer need items, such as the twin XL sheets, or are limited in what they can pack due to travel arrangements, have them donate the items they can’t bring home to a local thrift store.

 If your college student has an item break or clothing that rips or loses a button, encourage them to get things fixed rather than replaced.
 Teaching your child basic mending skills is a useful lifelong skill for anyone to have.
 Be sure to have them include a basic mending kit when they move to school.

 When it’s time to head back to college again in the fall, send your child with all the items they used in the previous year.
 If new items are needed, look for them used.
 If your child is moving off campus and will be living with roommates, have them coordinate what they are bringing to the new living arrangements so they don’t end up with multiple sets of the same item when only one will do.

 University of Minnesota Pack & Give Back program